Ajapaik/sift-pics-android/Docs/API/README.md

 			"state": "ABCDEF012345789", /* State variable managed by the back-end that can be used to track client-app state */ "tagged": 123 /* Number of times tagged */
 			"pics": 123, /* Number of tagged photos */
-			"message": "Message", /* An optional message from the server to display */, "link": "http://", /* An optional link to open in the browser.
+			"rank": 0, /* User rank in the overall leaderboard, 0 if not applicable */ "message": "Message", /* An optional message from the server to display */, "link": "http://", /* An optional link to open in the browser.
 See: hyperlinks */ "favorites": [